davidjbradshaw/auto-console-group/README.md

 Set the event type part of the group heading for the current event loop.

-> When using `groupConsole` this has to be set before all other console messages.

 ### purge()

 Remove all messages in the current output queue.

-> When using `groupConsole` this is ignored.

 ---
 _&copy; 2025 David J. Bradshaw - License MIT_